scherbfab/forest-alpha/README.md

 # forest-alpha

+author: scherbfab
-This is the alpha-version of my game-application forest
+This is the alpha-version of my game-application forest.
+Implemented in Java 8 using JFrame for UI